AMAC Board of Directors

 Chair, AMAC Chapters Development Committee

 Previously, Ms. Justina Mann was the Director of INF Terminal Development for the Houston Airport System (HAS).
-In this role, Ms. Mann was responsible for the successful definition, procurement, negotiation, execution and implementation of HAS Domestic Terminal Development Program and other major programs undertaken by HAS airlines and partners.
+In this role, Ms. Mann was responsible for the successful definition, procurement, negotiation, execution and implementation of the HAS Domestic Terminal Development Program and other significant programs undertaken by HAS airlines and partners.
 She served as the HAS owner’s representative for Airline Terminal Development Programs, acting as an executive liaison between the airline program management teams and HAS.
-Ms. Mann is a National Board Member and was elected Treasurer for the National Forum for Black Public Administrators (NFBPA).
-She chairs the NFBPA Finance Committee and is a long-standing Conference Planning and Evaluation Committee member.

 Robin Gibson